Texas wildfires fueled by gusty winds prompt evacuations

-EASTLAND, Texas (AP) — Low humidity and gusty winds fueled multiple wildfires Friday in Texas, burning homes and other structures and prompting evacuations of hundreds of homes in small communities.
+EASTLAND, Texas (AP) — Fire crews in Central Texas struggled Friday to contain massive, windswept wildfires that burned homes, destroyed a church and left a sheriff’s deputy dead.

-Several wildfires merged to form what fire officials call a “complex” that was burning near Eastland, about 120 miles (195 kilometers) west of Dallas.
+Strengthened by drought conditions, the fires merged to form what officials call a “complex” that was burning near Eastland, about 120 miles (195 kilometers) west of Dallas.
+Hundreds of homes were evacuated in smaller communities.

+Officials in Eastland County reported the death of a sheriff’s deputy, Barbara Fenley, who they said was trying to save people from the fires.
+It’s unclear how or when she died.
+No other casualties have been reported.

-About 18,000 people live in Eastland County, where the large fire was burning.
+About 18,000 people live in Eastland County.
 About 475 homes were evacuated in the town of Gorman, but officials don’t yet know how many structures may have burned, said Matthew Ford, spokesman for Texas A&M Forest Service.

-“Until we get more boots on the ground we don’t have an estimate” of the total numbers, Ford said Friday morning.
+“Until we get more boots on the ground, we don’t have an estimate” of the numbers, Ford said Friday morning.
 “Our top priority is life, safety and protection of structures.”

+The forest service warned that the “rare, high impact wildfire phenomenon” could also affect parts of Oklahoma and Kansas.
+Nebraska’s forest service said most of the state would spend the weekend under extreme fire risk because of drought conditions.

-Other smaller fires were burning throughout other areas of Texas, and Thursday’s low humidity and high winds created an ideal scenario for the blazes to quickly grow out of control.
+Smaller fires were burning in other parts of Texas, and Thursday’s low humidity and high winds created an ideal scenario for the blazes to quickly grow out of control.
 Texas A&M Forest Service had warned of a wildfire outbreak this week because of the forecast.

 A nursing home in Rising Star was evacuated and residents were taken to a community center, Eastland County Today reported.